 Hollywood romantic comedies were still dancing around the subject of sex.
 Whereas earlier generations of films (at least post- Hays Code) pretended that the whole world faded to black when couples kissed, movies were finally acknowledging that casual sex was a possibility for ‘nice’ girls.
 Over- thirty actress-comedienne Doris Day was in demand.
 Day could project an illusion of wholesomeness while crossing her eyes over hanky-panky that never actually happened.

 Where the Boys Are is probably a campy curiosity today.
 The beautiful actresses look too mature to be confused coeds.
 Yvette Mimieux (18) was just starting but had already made the classic The Time Machine.
 Cast cold from a college play, Paula Prentiss (21) is the most obviously talented.
-She became one of the most underused bright spots of the next two decades, and even elevates Howard Hawks’ fossilized, surreal comedy Man’s Favorite Sport?
+She became one of the most underused bright spots of the next two decades, elevating even Howard Hawks’ fossilized, surreal comedy Man’s Favorite Sport?
 Poor drippy-nosed Dolores Hart (22) must endure criticism from her college professor, a spinster type who expects girls to observe stiff moral codes and has never heard the term ‘making out.’
 Hart made three early Elvis movies, a couple more comedies, and then became a nun.
-As such, she’s a success-story legend in Hollywood.
+As such, she’s a success story legend in Hollywood.

 Handsome George Hamilton (21) was one of the hottest young stars at the time.
 Never a screen favorite of this reviewer, he seems just as blah here, but I understand that girls still go for his type.
 Jim Hutton (26) was older yet no more experienced than anyone else, at least not in movie credits.
 Rounding out the secondary cast are seasoned vets Frank Gorshin (26) and Barbara Nichols (31), providing clownish comedy relief.
-Some of the humor in the show feels natural, but most of the attempts at big laughs are forced, as if George Wells were trying to update a 1930s screwball comedy vibe.
+Some of the humor in the show feels natural, but most of the big laughs are forced, as if George Wells were trying to update a 1930s screwball comedy vibe.
 There’s no denying it – most of the script is strictly square.

 Where the Boys Are’s social wisdom for single women probably fit 1950, for upper-middle class white bread Americans.
 It was outdated in 1960 but was still a mother’s behavior blueprint for the ‘nice’ girls I was dating seven and eight years later.
 The suggestion still lingers that girls in college are really marking time waiting for husbands to come along.
 Merritt and Melanie’s confusion makes perfect sense.
 Girls were expected to function under a catch-22 double standard: the only way to attract boys was to have something to offer, but anyone who actually offered it was a slut.
 Boys, meanwhile, were free to display any personality they wished (kooky like TV or oily like Ryder) while unapologetically making advances.
 TV asks outright: “Are you a good girl, Tuggle?”
 When Tuggle answers, Yes, he immediately loses interest.
 The same goes with Merritt and Ryder.
 On the first date Ryder comes on with dinner aboard his yacht.
 When Merritt balks at going horizontal, he slumps goes into an ‘it’s O.K.’ mode.

 The rest is comedy coloration.
 Chill Wills has a couple of scenes setting up the situation, as a police chief prepping his men to go easy on the ‘nice kids’ that might get out of hand during spring break week.
 Connie Francis has a terrific voice and looks far too pretty to be saddled with the role of a girl who can’t get a date.
-We aren’t supposed to consider her romantic problems as being equal to those of her girlfriends: denied a romantic angle, she ends up paired with the cartoonish Frank Gorshin.
+We aren’t supposed to consider her romantic problems as equal to those of her girlfriends: denied a romantic angle, she ends up paired with the cartoonish Frank Gorshin.
 And forget about getting basic script respect for Barbara Nichols’ squeaky-voiced bimbo or Frank Gorshin’s cartoonish hepcat.
 The ‘dialectic jazz’ that Gorshin plays is basically filler, the kind of thing where the cast sits around for three minutes at a time while the movie pretends it’s a musical.
 Connie Francis is great and the title tune is a stone classic, but her other songs are the kind of trite nonsense that fills most of her MGM albums.
 This ‘selective sympathies’ game is a flaw that better comedy writers overcome.
 George Wells wrote scores of lively comedies, but they tend to be non-classics that deal in stereotypes.

 I know I’m not giving the double-standard subtext of Where the Boys Are its due.
 Many commentators have remarked on the film’s basic honesty, where even Dorothy Hart’s levelheaded Merrit Andrews is at a loss to know how to handle the rigged dating game.
 And Melanie’s story is surely repeated a thousand times a day in the real world.